 The Commission may generally impose fines of up to $5,000 for each violation, although fines may be higher in some circumstances.
 Violations of all applicable laws are also punishable with orders to cease and desist certain activity, to file certain reports, and to pay up to three times the amount unlawfully contributed, spent, or unreported.

-For additional details concerning the enforcement process, you may consult the Ethics Commission Regulations for Investigations and Enforcement Proceedings, in addition to the materials on this website.
+For additional details concerning the enforcement process, you may consult the Ethics Commission’s Enforcement Regulations, in addition to the materials on this website.

 - Complaint Preparation